XxELIngexX/SPTI-Lab/README.md

 #### `TicketService`

-- **Description**: Service managing generation, validation, and removal of tickets.
+- **Description**: Service managing the generation, validation, and removal of tickets.
 - **Purpose**: Manages tickets stored in memory, verifying their validity and removing them upon expiration.

 #### `WebSecurityConfig`